stanidesis/stanleyidesis.com/collections/_courses/01-content-that-attracts.md

 course_gumroad_url: "https://gum.co/content-that-attracts"
 cover_photo_url: "assets/images/collections/courses/content-that-attracts/content-that-attracts-cover-photo.png"
 preview_thumb: "assets/images/collections/courses/content-that-attracts/preview-thumb.jpg"
-course_pitch: "Great for B2Bs, this course helps you discover content ideas by studying search results, your competition, and local trends"
+course_pitch: "This course helps B2Bs discover content ideas by studying search results, the competition, and local trends"
 course_preview: "aZA_mprIb2A"
 course_props:
   Excel-Keyword-Spreadsheet-With-Formulas: "1"
   Video-Lessons: "10"
   Minutes-of-Video: "44"
   Slides: "99"
   Love: "All of my"
 description: "Great for B2Bs, this course helps you discover content ideas by studying search results, your competition, and local trends.
 Course includes: 10 video lessons, 44 minutes of video, and 99 slides."
 ---

 Your future reader sighs as her stomach rumbles, she’s dealing with a problem and she’s too embarrassed to ask someone for help — she has nowhere to turn.
 So she does what we all do: she opens the Internet.
 She opens Google.

 She desperately pounds her search in one letter at a time: "[lack toast and tolerant symptoms](https://www.reddit.com/r/funny/comments/su6ok/lack_toast_and_tolerant/)," and slams the return key.
 Sure, she may not know the term is actually lactose intolerant, but your content won’t judge her, and neither will you.